 Museum Kimchikan: From Side Dish to a Notable Attraction

-Museum Kimchikan will not only educate you about the country's staple; it will also give you a taste (literally) of their various types of kimchi and even teach you how to make them.
+This site will give you a taste (literally) of their various types of kimchi and even teach you how to make them.

-The museum has been recognized by CNN as one of the top food museums in the world.
+Museum Kimchikan has been recognized by CNN as one of the top food museums in the world!

 Kimchi is an institution.
 It's a staple food item in every Korean household.
-Koreans eat it at any time and day as it makes a perfect pairing for any dish.
+Koreans eat it at any time and day since it makes a perfect pairing for any dish.

 But do Koreans actually eat kimchi everyday?
 Fair question.
 Why don't we hear the answer from Sibongtv 시봉tv in his video below:

 At this point, it should be noted that there is a whole science and art behind making Kimchi, which is called Kimjang.
-It's a culinary method dating from way back, and it's something partaken by families, friends, and neighbors, as you might have seen in a couple of dramas.
+It's a culinary method that dates from way back, and it's something partaken by families, friends, and neighbors, as you might have seen in a couple of Korean dramas.

 Kimjang traditionally starts from sourcing fresh vegetables (includes cabbage, white radish, and spring onion, just to name the most common) and then seasoning them with salt, fish sauce, crushed pepper, and/or alcohol.
 Households will then follow their trusted fermentation technique, which is very crucial to achieve the right flavor and quality.